chrisjwaddell/blue-moon/README.md

 It can move backwards and forwards in time to get previous or past dates.

 ``
-BlueMoon({ day: "Mon 1"}, {pivotDate: {day: 1, month: 1, year: 2021}, loop: 12})
+BlueMoon({ day: "Mon 1"}, {pivotDate: {day: 1, month: 1}, loop: 12})
 ``
 <br>
-The first Monday of each month in 2021.
-Blue Moon returns an array of 12 dates of the first Monday of each month in 2021.
+Blue Moon returns an array 12 dates, the first Monday of each month this year.

 ``
-let next5MothersDays = BlueMoon({ day: "Sunday 2", month: 5}, { loop: -5}) ``
+let next5MothersDays = BlueMoon({ day: "Sunday 2", month: 5}, { loop: 5}) ``
 <br>
-Returns an array of dates of Mothers days for the last five years.
+Returns an array of dates of Mothers days for the next five years.

 Blue Moon categorizes the frequency based on the type of *day* value.
 The date can change daily, weekly or yearly.